VelvetToroyashi/Silk/README.md

 - The great advantage of using User Secrets, is that the file is stored in a separate location from the project tree, and because of this, secrets also aren't checked into source control.

+- The location of the `secrets.json` file is different between Operating Systems, but it's stored in a system-protected user profile folder on your computer.
+   - **Windows**
+     - `%APPDATA%\Microsoft\UserSecrets\VelvetThePanda-SilkBot\secrets.json`
+   - **Mac / Linux**
+     - `~/.microsoft/usersecrets/VelvetThePanda-SilkBot/secrets.json`

-1. In Silk's Core project, a `UserSecretsId` is defined:
+1. In the `Silk.Core` project, a `UserSecretsId` property is defined in the `Silk.Core.csproj` file which looks like:
    - ```
      <UserSecretsId>VelvetThePanda-SilkBot</UserSecretsId>
      ```
-2. The location of the `secrets.json` file is different between Operating Systems, but in a system-protected user profile folder on your computer.
-   - Windows: `%APPDATA%\Microsoft\UserSecrets\VelvetThePanda-SilkBot\secrets.json`
-   - Linux / Mac: `~/.microsoft/usersecrets/VelvetThePanda-SilkBot/secrets.json`

-3. The structure is the same for the [Default](#default) - `appSettings.json` approach
+2. The structure is the same for the [Default](#default) - `appSettings.json` approach
-   - Just fill out the skeleton and you're good to go!
+   - Just copy what's in the template, paste it in the `secrets.json` file and fill in the needed pieces and you're good to go!

 ---